jarojasag/lac_decarbonization/docs/source/sisepuede_database.rst

 -----------
 The `MODEL_INPUT` table stores explicit model inputs for every scenario that is available in the database.
 It is long by `primary_id`, `region`, and `time_period`.
 The `MODEL_INPUT` table is **optional**; by default, it is not stored to save space. **NOTE: ADD MECHANISM FOR ALLOWING INPUT TABLE TO BE WRITTEN**

-..note:: Individual futures (and the table itself) can be reproduced quickly using SISEPUEDE's internal functions in combination with LHS tables, which are saved by default.
+.. note:: Individual futures (and the table itself) can be reproduced quickly using SISEPUEDE's internal functions in combination with LHS tables, which are saved by default.
 To generate an input table associated with a primary key, use ``SISEPUEDE.generate_scenario_database_from_primary_key()``.

 MODEL_OUTPUT